Xe/site/blog/nosleep.markdown

 to the mold developing, not causal.
 It is the same way with computer programs.
 Waiting one second does not make the service ready.
 The service being ready makes it ready.
-The worst part is that waiting a second or two will usually work well enough taht you don't have to care.</xeblog-conv>
+The worst part is that waiting a second or two will usually work well enough that you don't have to care.</xeblog-conv>
 <xeblog-conv name="Aoi" mood="grin">I see, thanks!</xeblog-conv>